 As you can see, there are many cities in the "lower mainland" region, other than Vancouver.
 I don't live in Vancouver itself, but in one of those surrounding cities.

-When I see financial advice such as “ditch the car and take public transit”, I can’t fathom being able to do that.
+When I see financial advice such as "ditch the car and take public transit", it's not realistic.
 I work in one of these cities, and live in another, and go to school in an entirely separate city.
-It takes about 30 minutes to get from my home to my work because it’s against traffic, and it takes about 35 to get from home to school if it’s a low traffic time.
+It takes about 30 minutes to get from my home to my work because it's against traffic, and it takes about 35 to get from home to school if it's a low traffic time.

 However, to get to school from my house takes 1 hour and 14 minutes on public transit, and I have to walk, take two sky trains, two busses, and then walk again.